Micky373/potato_disease_classification_using_deep_learning/README.md

 > Then the result will be shown shortly

-> The EDA and model training is contained in the notebooks folder the notebook is `EDA_model_training.ipynb`
+> The EDA and model training is contained in the notebooks folder the notebook is `EDA_model_training_and_saving.ipynb`

 ## Author